start621/practical-microservices-code/chapters/EventDrivenServices.md

 ## Popular Message Brokers

-There are many options when choosing a message broker for your microservice architecture but some of the more popular ones are Kafka, AMQP (RabbitMQ, MQLight)
+There are many options when choosing a message broker for your microservice architecture but some of the more popular ones are Kafka and AMQP (RabbitMQ, ActiveMQ, MQLight).
+I particularly like Kafaka for it's conceptual simplificity.

 ## Common Patterns